🌟Kodachrome Film Simulation V2 - Gold Version🌟

-Promised a different article showcasing the second version of Kodachrome 64 film simulation, so here you have it.
+Promised a different article showcasing the second version of Kodachrome film simulation, so here you have it.
 The gold edition.
-The original Kodachrome 64 recipe provides a punchy look, leaning a bit on the blue side.
+The original Kodachrome recipe provides a punchy look, leaning a bit on the blue side, while this version focuses on a Velvet Blue Amber color science.

 I am quite very excited to showcase this film simulation, and that is because I am in love with the images coming out of my camera when using this film recipe.

-Later in this article, I will showcase a straight comparison between Sony Standard colors, and both versions of Kodachrome 64 film recipes.
+Later in this article, I will showcase a straight comparison between Sony Standard colors, and both versions of Kodachrome film recipes, but first i want to showcase some references i've used when creating this film simulation.

 Honestly, both versions are really good, and it's really hard to choose my favorite, but somehow I tend to fall on the second version, and that is because I have a weakness for the magical blues of the skies and the velvet cast over the whole image in combination with the golden skin tones.
 All with super soft subdued tonalities and film-like contrast.